cpp-lln-lab/CPP_LabGuide/doc/buying_things_for_the_lab.md

 - Step 1: Before proceeding, discuss your computer needs and financial options with Olivier.
 - Step 2: Choose your desired specifications and options from the appropriate website (e.g., Apple).
+It is also good to ask your lab mates what specs could be important not to overlook.

 - Step 3: Save a PDF of the detailed quote or invoice (with all specifications) and send it to Roland Jaumain (roland.jaumain@uclouvain.be).
 He will look for available university discounts and provide a final invoice to you and Olivier.
 - Step 4: After acceptance, upload the final invoice to the Lab Drive folder under Main/Computers/Computers, to keep track of all computer purchases.
 Take into account that after purchase, the **delivery can take 5 to 8 weeks**.